 Keeping exotic animals as pets in Queensland

 If you are moving to Queensland or are considering buying an exotic animal to keep as a pet, it is important to know which animals you are allowed to keep as pets.
-Some animals are illegal to keep in Queensland without a permit.
+Some animals are illegal to keep in Queensland.

 Some introduced animals, have become serious pests in Queensland that attack pets and damage crops, the environment and the economy.